ucb-bar/sp24-baremetal-ide/borai/README.md

 make ocd CHIP=bearly24
 ```

-This command will automatically start an OpenOCD server with the proper BearlyML'24 chip configuration.
-We can then initialize a GDB interface with a server connection using
+This command will automatically start an [OpenOCD](https://openocd.org/) server with the proper BearlyML'24 chip configuration.
+Hart IDs 0-3 will be mapped to ports 3333-3336 on your machine.
+We can then initialize a GDB interface with a server connection to Hart 2 using
 ```
-make gdb ./build/borai/boraiq.elf
+make gdb BINARY=./build/borai/boraiq.elf PORT=3335
 ```

 Upon running `load` in GDB, the binary will be loaded to the chip and ready for testing.